Tevet 5784 COMPLETE STRAIGHT TEXT Divrei Matir Asurim (for easier copying to email)

 in a bottle of formaldehyde—

-The past trembles within the present
+The past trembles within the presentwhen the present falls

 into a pit the past goes